 Community Trainers are subject matter experts who work closely with the APNIC in-house training team to contribute awareness of local operational issues and facilitate interactive discussion among participants during trainings and workshops.

 Community Trainers are ‘country champion’ Internet engineers with significant Internet operational skills and experience who have played a mentoring role among their fellow Internet engineers in their local economy or region.
 They are often regular speakers or trainers at various NOGs and technical conferences in the region, such as APRICOT, JANOG, SANOG, MyNOG, IDNOG, bdNOG, PacNOG and APNIC Conferences.

 They speak regularly at technology conferences on their experiences with new technology deployments and provide expert input to open mic and/or question and answer sessions.
 They are also recognized contributors to NOG and other technical mailing-lists.

 Community Trainers help APNIC address local operational training needs and increase the amount of expert, operational training available at the national and regional level.

 Read an APNIC Blog post about Community Trainers.

 Are you APNIC’s next Community Trainer?

-If you are keen to volunteer to share your knowledge and serve the community as a Community Trainer, please contact the APNIC training team.
+If you are keen to volunteer to share your knowledge and serve the community as a Community Trainer, please express your interest.